-Your final grade will be determined by your performance on assignments and activities:
+The final grade in this class will be determined by performances on assignments and activities:

 Reading/ Writing/ Online Participation: Each week you will write a short essay on the assigned readings and the lecture commentaries.
 You will be answering questions on the material and adding your own personal thoughts.
 You will then reply to two of your classmates' forum discussion posts.
 Forum discussions and weekly writing assignments will end up being a little over 100 points total.